BestTimesToVisit.com Logo

 money

-Credit cards are widely accepted, but having some cash on hand is useful for smaller purchases, tipping, and those charming roadside stands selling local produce.
-Many restaurants add a gratuity automatically, so check your bill carefully.
-ATMs are readily available in town.
+Credit cards are widely accepted, but having some cash on hand is useful for smaller purchases at local markets or tipping service staff.
+Many restaurants and shops add a gratuity automatically, so check your bill carefully.
+ATMs are readily available in Jackson, but fees might apply.

 safety